22 Factors that Affect Car Insurance Premium Rates in 2022

 Type of Deductible You Select

-A deductible is an amount you have to pay when you file a claim.
+Car insurance deductible is an amount you have to pay when you file a claim.
 The driver can select the deductible but the amount of deductible decided the insurance premium.
 If a driver has agreed to pay $500 and the cost of repair is $2000, then the insurance company will pay only $1500.

 Deductibles generate some sort of surety that the driver will not get into an accident just to get the insurance claim.
 Hence the higher deductible you decide to pay the lower will be the rate of your insurance premium.